jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

-# Collection of useful ideas for MDA!
+# Collection of useful ideas for MDA/ Defender for Cloud Apps / DfCA / MCAS

 # Access Policy